6 best sunglasses for water sports in 2023

-Choosing the right pair of water sports sunglasses can be a struggle.
-You have to find a pair that fits your face in a style you want, while ensuring they make sense to wear while participating in the water sport(s) of your choice.
+Choosing the right pair of sunglasses for your favorite water sports can be a struggle.
+You have to find a pair that fits your face and makes sense to wear while participating in your preferred water sport(s).
+Plus, your shades should protect your eyes from the sun’s damaging rays and the intense reflection off the water.

 If you go surfing, for example, you shouldn’t worry about losing your specs while catching a big wave.
 Nor should you fear a rough tide shattering your lenses on a leisurely kayaking trip.
 That's why you'll need to consider lens coatings to protect your glasses and your eyes.